-The Program Planning process, which anchors Formative assessment, depends upon the Summative data to provide the wide perspective, and receives its planning framework from the objectives of the Strategic Plan.
+The Program Planning process, which anchors Formative assessment, depends upon the Moorpark College Participatory Governance Handbook, 2020 - 2025

+Summative data to provide the wide perspective, and receives its planning framework from the Strategic Directions of the Strategic Plan.
 The field data from the Program Planning process, in rounding the cycle, feed back into the Summative analysis, and continuously informs the revision and implementation of the Strategic Plan.